tony3n/hello-world/README.md

 # hello-world

-This is my first eddit to a file using github.
+This is my first edit to a file using github.